ENFR

 Chair for Public Trust in Health

-Within the Chair for "Public Trust in Health”, researchers aim to better comprehend novel technological solutions, changes in patient-practitioner relationships, and the regional care and innovation ecosystems.
+From 2017-2024 within the Chair for "Public Trust in Health”, researchers aimed to better comprehend novel technological solutions, changes in patient-practitioner relationships, and the regional care and innovation ecosystems.

 Developments in the Health sector, such as the arrival of new technologies, have altered the roles of various players (hospitals, industries, patients) and the the function of the sector itself.
-The Chair’s mission is to understand the dynamics of public trust in healthcare.
-Thus, we lead and animate forums to facilitate exchanges between professionals, researchers, students and others.
+The Chair’s mission was to understand the dynamics of public trust in healthcare.
+Thus, we lead and animated forums to facilitate exchanges between professionals, researchers, students and others.
+Since 2024, the projects of the chair are developed within the "Digital Health and Society" axis of the Digital Organizations & Society chair.

 Working Areas

-The Chair supports the health-related research of GEM’s faculty, thus advancing the exploration of health-related issues and scientific knowledge.
+The Chair supported the health-related research of GEM’s faculty, thus advancing the exploration of health-related issues and scientific knowledge.

 Rethinking the role of patients in the healthcare system